Frequently Asked Questions - Guadalupe diving

 WHAT ABOUT SMOKING?

 Although we discourage smoking for reasons we’re all aware of at this point, we understand that some guests are still wrestling with it, so we allow smoking on the sundeck only.
 We ask that our smoking guests be considerate of our non-smoking guests.
 You’re outnumbered!

-The general exchange rate for the U.S. Dollar to the Mexican peso varies greatly.
-In May 2017 the average was 19.5 pesos to the Dollar but please check online at one of the many currency exchange websites such as http://finance.yahoo.com/currency-converter/#from=USD;to=MXN;amt=1
+The general exchange rate for the U.S. Dollar to the Mexican peso varies greatly and is typically somewhere between 19.25 and 20.25.
+You may check online at one of the many currency exchange websites such as http://finance.yahoo.com/

 Onboard voltage is 110 AC, just like in the United States.
 We also have a number of 220 charging stations for our overseas guests.